mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 That's the font problem solved!
 Now let's look at the problem of the labels overlapping the points, but before we do that, let's take a look at the :guilabel:`Buffer` option.

-You'll see it in the :guilabel:`Label tool` dialog.
+* Open the :guilabel:`Label tool` dialog.
-Deactivate the label buffer by clicking on the checkbox next to the text that says :guilabel:`Buffer`, then clicking :guilabel:`Apply`.
+* Deactivate the label buffer by clicking on the checkbox next to the text that says :guilabel:`Buffer`.
+* Click :guilabel:`Apply`.

 Note the effects in the map:

 .. image:: ../_static/labels/008.png
    :align: center

 Now you can see why we usually need label buffers!

-Reactivate them by clicking in the same checkbox as before, and then clicking :guilabel:`Apply`.
+* Reactivate the buffers by clicking in the same checkbox as before, and then clicking :guilabel:`Apply`.

 Back to the problem of the labels that overlap points.

+* In the :guilabel:`Label tool` dialog, go to the :guilabel:`Advanced` tab.
-Go to the :guilabel:`Advanced` tab and change the value of :guilabel:`Label distance` to :kbd:`2`...
+* Change the value of :guilabel:`Label distance` to :kbd:`2`.

 .. image:: ../_static/labels/009.png
    :align: center

-... then click :guilabel:`Apply`.
+* Click :guilabel:`Apply`.

 This is the result:

 .. image:: ../_static/labels/010.png
    :align: center